Church of the United Brethren in Christ: Evangelical Church of North America & Evangelical Missionary Church of Canada

-The Association of Evangelical Churches
+Association of Evangelical Churches

 In 1981 a group of former Evangelical United Brethren churches in Pennsylvania separated from the Evangelical Church of North America over concerns regarding the ownership of congregational property.
 They established the Association of Evangelical Churches.
 The Association began an annual slate of ministry events with Family Camp in August 1982, and has since added Men's Retreat, Ministers' Retreat, Youth Retreat, and Ladies Retreat.
 In addition, its Board of Ministry trains, licenses, and ordains workers for ministry.
 The Association was a member of the Christian Holiness Partnership.
-Four chairmen have served the Association since its inception: Rev. Evans Mitchell 1982-1986; Rev. Gary Lyons 1986-1998; Rev. James Nelson 1998-2006; and Rev. Allen Young since 2006.
+Four chairmen have served the Association since its inception: Rev. Evans Mitchell 1982–1986; Rev. Gary Lyons 1986–1998; Rev. James Nelson 1998–2006; and Rev. Allen Young since 2006.

 United Believers in Christ

 All but one of the churches of California Conference of the Church of the United Brethren in Christ, USA, withdrew from the denomination during the fall of 2005 and started their own group, called United Believers in Christ.
 The denomination had just gone through a two-year effort to merge into the Missionary Church USA denomination.
 Although the California churches had strongly supported the initiatives of UBHope, a group which opposed joining with the Missionary Church, USA, and although many of the ideas ultimately adopted originated from UBHope, the California churches continued to disagree with the direction of the Church of the United Brethren in Christ, USA.